Rose Ogega

-Rose Nyaboke Ogega (née Rose Nyaboke), is a Kenyan accountant, businesswoman and corporate executive, who is the chief executive officer of Bloom Consultancy Limited, a Nairobi-based organization that develops leadership skills through executive mentoring and coaching.
+Rose Nyaboke Ogega (née Rose Nyaboke) is a Kenyan accountant, businesswoman and corporate executive, who is the chief executive officer of Bloom Consultancy Limited, a Nairobi-based organization that develops leadership skills through executive mentoring and coaching.
 She has been a board member of several large public and private companies, including Safaricom, the largest mobile network operator in Kenya.

 Background and education

-She was born in Kenya circa 1965.
+Ogega was born in Kenya circa 1965.
 She holds a Bachelor of Commerce degree, awarded by the University of Nairobi.
-She is a Fellow of the Institute of Certified Public Accountants of Kenya.
-She is also a Fellow of the Africa Leadership Initiative (East Africa) and a member of the Aspen Global Leadership Network.
+She is a fellow of the Institute of Certified Public Accountants of Kenya.
+She is also a fellow of the Africa Leadership Initiative (East Africa) and a member of the Aspen Global Leadership Network.

 Career

-Thirty eight years ago Ogega started out her career as an accountant, at PriceWaterhouse Kenya, in 1985.
-From there, she worked at DHL International, as the Finance Director for East Africa, based in Nairobi, Kenya's capital city.
+Ogega started her career as an accountant at PriceWaterhouse Kenya in 1985.
+She then worked at DHL International as the finance director for East Africa, based in Nairobi, Kenya's capital city.

-In 2009, at the age of 34 years, she left DHL and started her own consulting firm, Bloom Consultancy Limited.
-While there, she was an accountant, corporate governance specialist, entrepreneur, management consultant, non-executive director and public official.
+In 2009, at age 34, she left DHL and started her own consulting firm, Bloom Consultancy Limited.
+There, she was an accountant, corporate governance specialist, entrepreneur, management consultant, non-executive director and public official.

 In February 2019, Safaricom Plc appointed Ogega as the non-executive director, effective February 12, 2019.
 She was one of four women on the eleven-person board.
-On November 29, 2024, Safaricom made a public announcement on the social media platforms that Ogega resigned from the position.
+On November 29, 2024, Safaricom made a public announcement on social media that Ogega had resigned from the position.

 On December 12, 2024, the Standard Bank Group Limited announced her appointment to their board, effective January 2025.

 Other considerations

-Ogega has been a member of the board at Barclays Bank of Kenya, UAP Old Mutual Holdings and as the chairperson of the advisory board of Women Enterprise Fund (WEF).
+Ogega has been a member of the boards of Barclays Bank of Kenya and UAP Old Mutual Holdings.
+She has been the chairperson of the advisory board of Women Enterprise Fund (WEF).
 WEF aims to empower poor women through wealth creation and enable them to have choices and live with dignity.
 She has also been the chairperson of the Institute of Certified Public Accountants of Kenya (ICPAK).